(This article was originally published on 7/4/2017 and updated on 05/16/2023)

 Executive summary tips: The Do’s and Don’ts

 Some other important points and guidelines to keep in mind when writing your executive summary:

 Don’t: make it too long

-Some people recommend a formula that the executive summary is 10% of your entire proposal.
-I usually try to keep it to one page, two tops if it’s a larger proposal.
+Some people recommend that the executive summary should be 10% of your entire proposal, but it’s best if you try to keep it to one page, two tops if it’s a larger proposal.
 Be mindful that if you’re working on an RFP, they may already set out a particular length limit, so you’ll want to stick to that.

 Don’t: use jargon

-This rule applies to everything but especially when writing proposals.
-Jargon can act as a smokescreen to mask the fact that someone doesn’t really know what they’re talking about, or it can confuse clients if they’re not familiar with the same terms.
-Like, what the hell is ‘next gen’, anyway?
-Ugh.
+This rule applies to everything but is especially important when writing proposals.
+Jargon can act as a smokescreen to mask the fact that someone doesn’t really know what they’re talking about, or it can confuse people if they’re not familiar with the same terms.

 Don’t: use overly technical language

 Unless you are absolutely sure that the only person who will read the executive summary is an engineer or a developer or someone who will understand exactly what you’re talking about, don’t get too technical.
-Of course in some situations you may need to reference certain details but remember that this is a persuasive document—sell the benefits, not the features.
+In some situations, you may need to reference certain details, but remember that this is a persuasive document—sell the benefits, not the features.
 Save the tech stuff for the proposal.

 Don’t: talk about your company history

-The history of your company does not belong in the executive summary, and sometimes I’m not even sure it belongs in a proposal.
-But if it is appropriate and relevant, put it in the body of the proposal under “About Us” or something.
+The history of your company does not belong in the executive summary.
+After all, the executive summary is about your prospective client, not about you.
+However, if it is appropriate and relevant, put it in the body of the proposal under “About Us” or something.